dbt-labs/docs.getdbt.com/website/docs/sql-reference/operators/sql-and.md

 <a_id_1> = <b_id_1> and <a_id_2> = <b_id_2>
 ```

-::: tip Surrogate keys > joins with AND
+:::tip Surrogate keys > joins with AND
 Using <Term id="surrogate-key">surrogate keys</Term>, hashed values of multiple columns, is a great way to avoid using AND operators in joins.
 Typically, having AND or [OR operators](/sql-reference/or) in a join can cause the query or model to be potentially inefficient, especially at considerable data volume, so creating surrogate keys earlier in your upstream tables ([using the surrogate key macro](https://docs.getdbt.com/blog/sql-surrogate-keys)) can potentially improve performance in downstream models.
 :::